 Lamb also contains niacin, which helps your body convert food to energy.
 More important, it further boosts circulation and ramps up the production of sex hormones.
 Your sailboat just turned into a speedboat, and, as any speedboat salesman will tell you, that’s not all!

-Niacin supports the absorption of calcium, like the calcium in Feta cheese, which the women at your speedboat barbecue soiree will love about this burger because it contains fewer calories than the Swiss and cheddar cheese you had at your last barbecue, and less fat, too.
+Niacin supports the absorption of calcium, like the calcium in Feta cheese—which the women at your speedboat barbecue soiree will love about this burger because it contains fewer calories than the Swiss and cheddar cheese you had at your last barbecue, and less fat, too.
 Little do they know that in 2007 a group of Belgian researchers published a study in the journal Headache, in which they discovered that riboflavin, a B vitamin found in feta cheese, can reduce both the frequency and duration of headaches.
 So much for that excuse.
 You’re welcome.

-Let it marinate.
+Let it marinate

 Marinades with a vinegar or lemon base may prevent potentially carcinogenic chemicals associated with grilling from sticking to the meat.
 Sugary marinades, which encourage charring, have the opposite effect and should be used only in the last minute or two of grilling.

-4) Grill the burgers for 3 minutes per side (for medium) or until desired doneness.
-Add the pitas to the grill and heat for 1 minute per side to soften.
-Top four of the pitas with a burger, a tablespoon of the saffron yogurt sauce, and a heaping spoonful of the tomato salad.
-Finish off with remaining pitas and serve immediately with additional sauce on the side if desired.
+Grill the burgers for 3 minutes per side (for medium) or until desired doneness.
+Add the pitas to the grill, and heat for 1 minute per side to soften.
+Top four of the pitas with a burger, 1Tbsp of the saffron yogurt sauce, and a heaping spoonful of the tomato salad.
+Finish off with remaining pitas, and serve immediately with additional sauce on the side if desired.